ssadizon/RestDbase/README.md

     specific language governing permissions and limitations
     under the License.
 -->
 # Apache Karaf REST Example

 ## Abstract

 This example shows how to use JAX-RS to implement a REST service.

-This example uses blueprint to deal with the jaxrs-server and Apache CXF as the implementation of the JAXRS specification.

 It implements a `BookingService` with a REST implementation.

 The "client" bundle uses the `BookingService` with a REST client stub.

+This demonstrates how two different bundles communicate through `Service Registration`

-## Artifacts
+## Significant Artifacts

 * **karaf-rest-example-api** is a common bundle containing the `Booking` POJO and the `BookingService` interface.
 * **karaf-rest-example-websvc** is a blueprint bundle providing the `BookingServiceRest` implementation of the `BookingService` interface.
 It uses JAX-RS.
 * **karaf-rest-example-dbase-connector** is a regular Blueprint bundle using the `BookingService`.
 It uses pax-jdbc-derby as driver.
-* **karaf-rest-example-client-jersey** is a regular Blueprint REST client bundle using Jersey.
-It
 * **karaf-rest-example-features** provides a Karaf features repository used for the deployment.

 ## Build